emmanueluche/dune_imperium_uprising_4/Manual.md

 You may play any Plot Intrigue cards you have during this phase, at any point during one of your own Agent or Reveal turns.

 #### CARD ANATOMY (Page 8)

 The effects of each card in your deck are divided into two parts: an Agent box and a Reveal box.
 On any given turn, you may use the effects contained in only one of those boxes: the Agent box during an Agent turn, or the Reveal box during a Reveal turn.

 - A. Name

-  > Top left on the screen
+  > Top left on the screen.

 - B. Faction

   > Not all cards are part of a Faction.

+  > Located under the name.

 - C. Agent Icons

-  > Mid left on the screen
+  > Middle left on the card

 - D. Agent Box

-   > Mid bottom on the screen
+  > Middle bottom on the card, with the grey background.

 - E. Reveal Box

-  > Bottom of the screen
+  > Bottom of the card and under the Agent box, with the dark blue background.

 - F. Persuasion Cost

-  > Top right on the screen
+  > Top right on the screen, a specific number with a blue diamond shape.

 - G. Acquire effect

   > Not all cards have an Acquire effect

+  > Located under the persuasion cost.

-## PLAYER TURN – AGENT TURN (Page 9)
+### PLAYER TURN – AGENT TURN (Page 9)

 In an Agent turn, you play one card from your hand face up in front of you, using it to send an Agent from your Leader to an unoccupied space on the game board.
 This board space must have an icon in its upper left corner matching one of the Agent icons on the card.
 (Though Spies, explained on page 11, provide an alternative to this.)